 Ataturk Airport used to serve most of Turkey’s long-haul flights, but since the new Istanbul airport opened, its primary purpose is a cargo handling centre for packages across the world.
 Sitting in Yesilyurt, 23 kilometres west of Sultanahmet Square, Ataturk was Turkey’s busiest airport.
 However, terminal buildings could not handle the growing number of airline passengers every year, and there was no room for construction; hence its purpose changed.
 This article is about its history and current-day purpose.
 If you want guides about Istanbul airports, find information about the new airport here or Asian Sabiha Gokcen here.

-Ataturk Airport Istanbul(IST)
+History of Istanbul Ataturk Airport

-You can reach Istanbul’s city centre by metro, airport bus, city bus, taxi or shuttle van.
-From boarding the metro at the airport, travel to Zeytinburnu, where you can transfer to the Zeytinburnu-Kabatas tram and head to Sultanahmet Square, Sirkeci Station and the docks.
-The Havas Airport Buses depart from the arrivals level of each terminal and take passengers to Taksim, around an hour’s journey.
-The express city bus 96T travels along the shore of the Sea of Marmara, stopping at the Yenikapi Ferry Terminal, Aksaray Square and Taksim Square.
-A taxi to Sultanahmet costs around TL30.
-Expect to add 50 percent if you’re travelling between midnight and 6am.
+Passengers reached city centre districts like Sultanahmet and Taksim by metro, bus, city bus, taxi, or shuttle van.
+From boarding the airport metro, they travelled to Zeytinburnu, then transferred to the Zeytinburnu-Kabatas tram and onto Sultanahmet Square, Sirkeci Station and the docks.
+Havas Buses departed from the arrivals level of each terminal and took passengers to Taksim, around an hour’s journey.
+An express city bus 96T travelled along the Sea of Marmara shores, stopping at Yenikapi Ferry Terminal, Aksaray Square and Taksim Square.
+Istanbul Ataturk airport operated connecting flights to Birmingham, Heathrow, London Stansted and Manchester, Spain, Germany, Hungary, and Austria.